wavebyrd/great_expectations/docs/docusaurus/docs/cloud/access/manage_access.md

 4. Click **Remove**.

 :::note Alerts are managed separately
-When you delete a user’s access, any [email alerts](/cloud/alerts/manage_email_alerts.md) configured with that user as a recipient are left as they are.
-Depending on the reason for removing the user, you may want to update your alert configuration so that the person no longer receives emails about failing Expectations.
+When you delete a user’s access, any [alerts](/cloud/alerts/alert_about_failures.md) configured with that user as a recipient are left as they are.
+Depending on the reason for removing the user, you may want to update your alert configuration so that the person no longer receives notifications about failing Expectations.
 :::

 ## Tokens